willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 The idea is to **keep your components focused** and try to **minimize the dependencies between them**.

-Note that it is close to the [Single Responsibility Principle](#single-responsibility-principle).
+Note that this is similar to the [Single Responsibility Principle](#single-responsibility-principle).
 An interface is a contract that meets a need.
-It is ok to have a class that implements different interfaces by the way, but be careful, don't violate SRP.
+It is ok to have a class that implements different interfaces, but be careful, don't violate SRP.

 ### Dependency Inversion Principle